intake24/intake24/apps/docs/guide/intro.md

 cd apps/api
 ```

 Copy template of configuration file and edit it as required.
-Please see [Configuration](/config/) section for detailed description of configuration options.
+See [Configuration](/config/) section for detailed description of configuration options.

 ```sh
 cp .env-template .env